 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Bullous pemphigoid.
-Close-up of a rash on the skin of an 80-year-old female patient with bullous pemphigoid.
+Close-up of a rash on the abdomen and groin of an 80-year-old female patient with bullous pemphigoid.
 This autoimmune skin disease is characterised by the presence of immunoglobulin G (IgG) autoantibodies that attack the skin proteins holding skin cells together at the junction between the epidermis and dermis.
 This attack results in painful, itchy blisters.
 Treatment involves corticosteroids or immunosuppressants.

 Model release not required.
 Property release not required.